digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Remocon/Remocon.md

 1. the display should now read `r112` to signify the next button to be added to the configuration. continue adding buttons using the above method for up to 5 buttons, then press button 1 to skip through programming of other buttons

-    > NOTE: process tested programming to the following:
+    > process tested programming to the following:
     > - `r111` lock/unlock button
     > - `r112` boot button
     > - `r113` lock/unlock button